harrylowkey/whatIlearn/projects/materiality.md

 ✓ **API Implementation**: Implement APIs using Typescript

-✓ Microservices: The first-known microservice architecture and learn how to enhanced scalability and modularity.
+✓ **Microservices**: The first-known microservice architecture and learn how to enhanced scalability and modularity.

 ✓ **Tech Stacks**: Kubernetes, Helm, Nestjs, Typescript, Postgres, Redis, Microservice, Kafka